“Command and control is I give it to you to go and do. Leadership is I give it to you so you can come on board and add your thoughts.”

 What do you think when you hear ‘one plus a number equals greater than the sum of the number’?

-This is just one of the many simple analogies that Rex Buckingham shares with us on The Culture of Things (TCoT) Podcast as we discuss command and control leadership.
+This is just one of the many simple analogies that Rex Buckingham shares with us on The Culture of Leadership (TCoT) Podcast as we discuss command and control leadership.
 “Command and control leadership is, I give it to you to go and do.
 Leadership is, I give it to you so you can come on board and add your thoughts,” says Rex.
 Command and control can come from behaviour, attitude and perspective.
 It can come under you, up to you, on top of you, or across the peer groups but, it is us who allow it.
 The challenge is when you don’t know how to change it, so you let it be.

 Command and control leadership is not about bad people or bad energy.
 It is just about habits that were applauded in the early days.
 Today, Rex challenges our thinking by sharing real life examples which prove that we can change anything in our life, by changing our sentences.